dojo/docs/dijit/themes.rst

 	margin-bottom:1px;
-	-webkit-transition-property:background-color,border;  /* "property" describes what styling you want to animate */ -webkit-transition-duration:.3s; /* "duration" describes the timing of your animation */ -webkit-transition-timing-function:linear;  /* "timing-function" allow an animation to change speed over its duration (ease-in, ease-out, etc) */
+	-webkit-transition-property:background-color,border;  /* "property" describes what styling you want to animate */ -webkit-transition-duration:.3s; /* "duration" describes the timing of your animation */ -webkit-transition-timing-function:linear;  /* "timing-function" allow an animation to change speed over its duration (ease-in, ease-out, etc.) */
         }